cran/diseq/README.md

 <div id="ref-fair1972">

-Fair, Ray C, and Dwight M Jaffee.
+Fair, Ray C., and Dwight M. Jaffee.
 1972.
-“Methods of Estimation for Markets in Disequilibrium.” *Econometrica* 40 (3): 497–514.
+“Methods of Estimation for Markets in Disequilibrium.” *Econometrica* 40 (3): 497.
 <https://doi.org/10.2307/1913181>.

 </div>

 <div id="ref-hwang1980">

-Hwang, Hae shin.
+Hwang, Hae-shin.
 1980.
 “A test of a disequilibrium model.” *Journal of Econometrics* 12 (3): 319–33.
 <https://doi.org/10.1016/0304-4076(80)90059-7>.